hostinger/fireactions/docs/configuration.md

 # compared to the total CPU available on the host.
 cpu-overcommit-ratio: 3.0
 mem-overcommit-ratio: 1.0

+# Image syncer configuration options. (optional)
+image-syncer:
+# The interval at which to sync images.
+  interval: 1m
+# The maximum number of images to sync concurrently.
+  max-concurrent: 10
+# List of images to sync.
+Leave empty to sync all images.
+  images:
+  - 48233fc0-8c16-491b-8666-970ba3ce771e
+  - ubuntu-22.04

+enable-image-gc: true
+image-gc:
+# The interval at which to garbage collect images.
+  interval: 1m

 # Log level for the agent.
 Must be one of: debug, info, warn, error, fatal, panic, trace.
 log-level: debug